ramendosanjh/REGEXtutorial/README.md

 #  REGEX: MATCHING URL

 ## What is "Regex" ?
-'Regex', short for Regular expressions are widely used in programming, text processing, and data extraction tasks.
+Regular expressions are widely used in programming, text processing, and data extraction tasks.
 They are supported by many programming languages, text editors, and tools.
-Regular expressions consist of a combination of characters and metacharacters that specify the pattern to be matched.
+Regex consists of a combination of characters and metacharacters that specify the pattern to be matched.
 They allow you to define complex patterns for text matching in a concise and flexible way.
-However, they can be quite cryptic and may take some time to master.

 ## Table of Contents

 1. [Introduction](#introduction)